LilithL/dict-mastodon-rs/README.md

 ## Features

-Here are the current feature ~~and upcoming ones~~.
+Here are the current feature.
 This is going to change with time ofc:

 - CLI interface with different commands
 - Reading config files and parsing them
 - Reading the dictionary
-- Selecting a random sentence in the dictionary and adding a custom word
+- Selecting a random sentence or word in the dictionary and adding a custom word
+- Use the wordnik API to fetch extra adjectives
-- ~~Register to a mastodon instance and saving the tokens into the config file~~
+- Register to a mastodon instance and saving the tokens into the config file
-- ~~Login on a registered account~~
+- Login on a registered account
-- ~~Post a generated sentence~~
+- Post a generated sentence
-- ~~Post indefinitelly with a custom delay~~
+- Post indefinitelly with a custom delay